DataDog/documentation/content/en/profiler/enabling/python.md

 The Datadog Profiler requires Python 2.7+ and Agent version [7.20.2][2]+ or [6.20.2][3]+.

-The following profiling features are available depending on your Python version:
+The following profiling features are available depending on your Python version.
+For more details, read [Profile Types][7]:

 |      Feature         | Supported Python versions          |
 |----------------------|------------------------------------|